Strep-tag® - The leading affinity tag in recombinant protein technology

 - no need for removing the tag

-Strep-Tactin® is a streptavidin derivative which is one of the most stable proteins known.
-Streptavidin is stable to treatment with 8 M urea or guanidine, 0.5 M NaOH as well as 50 % formamide (t = 1 h; T = 37 °C).
+Strep-Tactin® is a derivative of streptavidin, which is one of the most stable proteins known.
+Streptavidin is stable to treatment with 0.5 M NaOH, 50 % formamide (t = 1 h; T = 37 °C) and other detergent and additives.
 Proteases (proteinase pepsin, papain, subtilisin, thermolysin, elastase) do not cleave streptavidin during a 2 h incubation at a 1:50 w/w ratio and 37 °C. In the presence of SDS streptavidin begins to break up into monomers only at temperatures above 60 °C. As far as tested, we have been able to confirm these extraordinary properties for Strep-Tactin®, thus enabling long-lasting affinity columns which can be re-used atleast 3-5 times.
 Furthermore, the neutral pI of Strep-Tactin® minimizes non-specific protein or nucleic acid binding.

 - Purification of bioactive recombinant proteins